PyLabRobot/pylabrobot/docs/installation.md

 # Installation

-While PyHamilton is written in pure Python, you will probably need to replace the Hamilton driver with a USB driver that is compatible with [PyUSB](https://github.com/pyusb/pyusb).
-These instructions describe how to install PyHamilton using pip, and how to install a PyUSB driver.
+While PyLabRobot is written in pure Python, you will probably need to replace the Hamilton driver with a USB driver that is compatible with [PyUSB](https://github.com/pyusb/pyusb).
+These instructions describe how to install PyLabRobot using pip, and how to install a PyUSB driver.

-## Installing PyHamilton
+## Installing PyLabRobot

-It is recommended that you use a virtual environment to install PyHamilton.
+It is recommended that you use a virtual environment to install PyLabRobot.
 See the [virtualenvironment](https://virtualenv.pypa.io/en/latest/) documentation for more information.

 ```bash